francofaa/digital-garden-jekyll-template/_wikis/1_argot/Arc02/It is Dark and Hell is Hot.md

 "What would you do if you were me?"

 "If I were you, I would kill this guy.
-Then maybe he would stop messing with your life.
-Or lives."
+Then maybe he would stop messing with your life."

 Malory thanks Zulon and politely turns down his offer to hang out with him for six days before Zulon's invasion of the material plane.
 Instead he decides to chill with the ferryman to await his friends' return on the material plane, after promising him the first orange of the harvest.